Are you thinking about or currently selling insurance?

 One of the biggest advantages with a seminar marketing system is that you develop low- to no-cost, high-quality insurance leads.

-He says you develop rapport and trust before you even talk to these people, and by the time you sit down with them, there was an extremely high closing ratio.
+He says you develop rapport and trust before you even talk to these people, and by the time you sit down with them, there is a much higher closing ratio.

 I’ve heard a lot of agents groan that it used to be great, and it’s not anymore.

 You can hire a telemarketer or call on businesses to preset appointments for you.
-You can do Facebook lead generation, too.

 The list is endless.

-I know in final expense, direct mail is king, whereas, with Medicare Supplement leads, direct mails great, but telemarketing works great, too.
+Compared to Medicare Supplement leads, direct mails great, but telemarketing works well, too.

 Cold calling is defined as prospecting over the phone cold or cold canvassing door-to-door.

 Best Prospecting Method?